waynieoaks/RecovFR/README.md

   - Current character uniform (From EUP, if possible)
   - Current character weapons loadout and ammo
   - Current weather conditions

+Known issues:
+- Some DLC vehicles cannot be recovered, investigating cause

 Installation:
 1. Copy the plugins folder into your "Grand Theft Auto V" install folder